jagaapple/next-secure-headers/README.md

 components.

 #### next-secure-headers vs Helmet
-The following are rules next-secure-headers has and Helmet has. next-secure-headers is inspired by Helmet, but it don't have some rules for some reason.
+The following are rules next-secure-headers has and Helmet has. next-secure-headers is inspired by Helmet, but it doesn't have some rules for some reason.

 |                                   | next-secure-headers     | Helmet                  | Comment                                                                                           |